MCT-master/mct-master.github.io/utils/readme.md

 ## slideshow.js and slideshow_example.html

-These two files that enable an image (or other content) slideshow in the blogposts.
-With the slideshow, you can scroll horizontally through a series images.
-This is great for mobile viewing or where you want to show multiple images of a specific thing.
+These two files enable a slideshow feature in the blogposts.
 The `slideshow.js` is included as a script to the `_layouts/post.html`.
 There is also a series of CSS classes in `assets/main.scss` associated with the slideshow implimentation.

-For a complete example of how to implement the feature in a blogpost, check out the `slideshow_example.html`.
+For an example of how to use the feature in a blogpost, check out the `slideshow_example.html` in the utils folder.

 ## hamburger-nav.js